zvodd/Youtube-Watch-History-Scraper/readme.md

-## What is it?
+## Youtube History Scraper
-Command line YouTube watch history scraper written in Python 2.7.
+A command line scraper written in Python 2.7 using scrapy and lxml.
+Scrapes your YouTube History into a searchable SQLite database, so you can search for something you've previously watched.
+Allowing search by video length, date published, video description, video title, etc.
 Uses pre logged in session cookies extracted from chrome.

 This is just an experimental project.
 The database design isn't